A Vindex maps column values to keyspace IDs

 Functional Unique and

-Lookup Unique Unowned Vindexes can be Primary.
+Lookup Unique Unowned Vindexes can be a Primary Vindex.
 This is because those are the only ones that are unique and have the column to keyspace ID mapping pre-established.
 This is required because the Primary Vindex is responsible for assigning the keyspace ID for a row when it is created.

-However, it is generally not recommended to use a Lookup vindex as Primary because it is too slow for resharding.
-If absolutely unavoidable, you can use a Lookup Vindex as Primary.
-In such cases, it is recommended that you add a
+However, it is generally not recommended to use a Lookup Vindex as a Primary Vindex because it is too slow for resharding.
+If absolutely unavoidable, it is recommended to add a

-keyspace ID column to such tables.
+keyspace ID column to the tables that need this level of control of the row-to-shard mapping.
 While resharding, Vitess can use that column to efficiently compute the target shard.
-You can even configure Vitess to auto-populate that column on inserts.
+Vitess can also be configured to auto-populate that column on inserts.
 This is done using the reverse map feature explained below.

 Vindexes have costs.
-For routing a query, the Vindex with the lowest cost is chosen.
-The current costs are:
+For routing a query, the applicable Vindex with the lowest cost is chosen.
+The current general costs for the different Vindex Types are as follows:

 Vitess can handle more complex queries.
-For now, you can refer to the design doc on how it handles them.
+For now, refer to the design doc for background information on how it handles them.

 - The Primary Vindex is used to generate a keyspace ID.